lightsparkdev/kotlin-sdk/core/README.md

 necessary to include this module directly in your project, but it does offer some convenient utilities if needed fr things like:

 - Parsing and formatting dates
 - Managing and creating signing keys
- - Working with auth and custom queriesÏ
+- Working with auth and custom queries

+See the [API Reference](https://app.lightspark.com/docs/reference/kotlin/core/index.html) for more information.